-Figure 9.
-Space, observer and participant positions used in the experiment
+Figure 10.
+Experiment area configuration.

-The experiment involves presenting a dynamic scene to participants using a virtual reality headset.
-The scene is rendered using three-dimensional and two-dimensional methods.
-If the scene is rendered in two dimensions, one of the three methods for changing the viewing positions is used.
-The experiments are performed in quadruplicate, with at least a 10-minute break between experiments.
-Each time, data is collected for a specific rendering method:
+The experiment involves presenting a dynamic scene to participants using a VR headset.
+The scene is rendered using three-dimensional (using three-dimensional models) and two-dimensional (using panoramic video) methods.
+If the scene is rendered in two dimensions, one of the three presented methods for transition is used.
+The experiments were performed four times, with at least a 10-minute break between experiments.
+Each time, data was collected for a specific method:

-1. Normal two-dimensional, by changing the viewing positions by cropping;

-2. Normal two-dimensional by changing the viewing positions by blending;

-3. The proposed new two-dimensional, changing viewing positions sequentially, using video clips;
+1. Two-dimensional, which uses clipping for transitions;

+2. Two-dimensional, which uses blending for transitions;

+3. Two-dimensional, which uses the proposed sequential transition approach;

-4. Ordinary three-dimensional.
+4. Ordinary three-dimensional, which uses built-in “room scale” transitions.

 Due to the pandemic, additional conditions were imposed on the experiment.
-The experiment was carried out in a closed room with ventilation throughout the experiment.
-Two people are present in the room at the same time: a participant and an observer who monitors the experiment.
-After each experiment, the empty room is ventilated for an additional 10 minutes and all surfaces, including the virtual reality helmet and keyboard, are disinfected.
-Participants are allowed to enter the room wearing masks only and disinfecting their hands with hand sanitisers on entering and leaving the room.
+The experiments were carried out in a closed room with ventilation throughout the experiment.
+Two people were present in the room at the same time: a participant and a researcher.
+After each experiment, the empty room was ventilated for an additional 10 minutes and all surfaces, including the VR helmet, and keyboard, were disinfected.
+Participants were allowed to enter the room wearing masks only and disinfecting their hands with hand sanitisers on entering and leaving the room.

-As the experiment assesses symptoms of cyber-sickness, participants are asked about their current state of well-being before the experiment.
-Poor well-being before the experiment can lead to even more severe ailments during the experiment.
-However, all participants responded that they did not feel any health problems or ailments before the experiment.
-Participants are warned that they may stop the experiment at any time if they experience very strong symptoms of cyber-sickness.

-Experiment protocol:
+The experiment protocol is depicted in Figure 11.
+On the left side of the figure, one can see the modes of the application that were used to perform the experiment each time.
+The right side of the figure depicts the flow of actions the researcher and participant need to perform during each phase of the experiment.